 The Flea Market is held every Tuesday from 7 a.m. to 3 p.m.
 Admission is free, but there is a $6 fee for vendors to set-up.

-The Greene County Fair is held at the Fairgrounds the first full week of August every year.
+The Greene County Fair is held at the Fairgrounds in August every year.
 For more information on the fair visit www.greenecountyfair.org.

 The first Jacktown Fair happened October 3-4 in 1866.
 The fair has a rich long history.
 Events have changed over the years at the fair, but the first fair included many competitions, like livestock, needlework, farm machinery and horse racing.
 Today’s fair still includes the different competitions, but has added others over the years like truck and tractor pulls, rides and motocross races.